DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 ## Configuring the Extension

-To specify the endpoint where the extension expects to receive from Cadenza and tie the previous configration together, a `CadenzaAnalyticsExtension()` must be defined.
+To specify the endpoint where the extension expects to receive from disy Cadenza and tie the previous configration together, a `CadenzaAnalyticsExtension()` must be defined.

 ```
 my_extension = ca.CadenzaAnalyticsExtension(